reduxjs/redux-toolkit/docs/usage/usage-guide.md

 // {type : "ADD_TODO", payload : {text : "Buy milk"}})
 ```

-Currently, `createAction` does not let you customize how the `payload` field is defined.
-You need to pass the entire `payload` you want as the one argument to the action creator.
-This could be a simple value, or an object full of data.
-(We may eventually add the ability for `createAction` to accept an argument for a callback that customizes the payload, or allows adding other fields like `meta` to the action.)
+`createAction` also accepts a prepare callback which allows you to customize the resulting action contents and add other fields like `meta`.
+Refer to the `prepare` callback spec [here](https://redux-starter-kit.js.org/api/createaction#using-prepare-callbacks-to-customize-action-contents).

 ### Using Action Creators as Action Types